 - Hell-Bent for Leather: She still wears the default outfit of her order, albeit with the chest-piece removed.

 - Kiss of Life: A magical version in the Breath of Life.

 - Lethal Chef: According to Zedd.

 - The Medic: Odd, considering her former role, but her Breath of Life has been used on numerous occasions to bring back to life the recently deceased.

-- Shoot Your Mate: The Mord-Sith deceived her into doing this of her own free will.
+- Self-Made Orphan: The Mord'Sith deceived her into doing this of her own free will.
 Also an example of Shoot Your Mate